Harrisia bonplandii: Description

-Distribution and habitat
+Distribution

-Harrisia bonplandii can be found in the southwest of Brasil, in Paraguay, in Bolivia and in the north of Argentina in the Chaco.
+Harrisia bonplandii can be found in the southwest of Brazil, in Paraguay, in Bolivia and in the north of Argentina in the Chaco at elevations of 80–900 meters.

+Taxonomy

-The first description as Cereus bonplandii was realized at 1837 from Ludwig Georg Karl Pfeiffer.
+The first description as Cereus bonplandii was realized at 1837 from Ludwig Karl Georg Pfeiffer.
 Nathaniel Lord Britton and Joseph Nelson Rose classified the type in 1920 as Genus Harrisia.
-Nomenclatural synonyms are Eriocereus bonplandii (J.Parm. & Pfeiff.)
+Nomenclature synonyms are Eriocereus bonplandii (J.Parm. & Pfeiff.)
 Riccob.
 (1909) and Harrisia pomanensis subsp. bonplandii (J.Parm. & Pfeiff.)
 P.J.Braun & Esteves (1994, not the correct Name ICBN-Artikel 11.4).

+Invasiveness

+South Africa

+Harrisia bonplandii is classified as a Category 1a invader in South Africa due to its invasive nature in the forested and savannah regions of the North West and Limpopo; it is targeted for national eradication.